ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 ## Project Objectives

-### Business Understanding:
-Describe the business scenario and problem.
 ### Data Lifecycle:
 Include an image of the data lifecycle and explain how each stage could potentially apply to your business scenario.
 ### Excel Analysis: